 MSD Due to DC_71b_n71b CP-OFDM Tx aggressor

-below summarizes the measured antenna referred Tx noise power falling in LTE and NR respective carrier frequencies and the associated MSD.
+Table 3 below summarizes the measured antenna referred Tx noise power falling in LTE and NR respective carrier frequencies and the associated MSD.
 We propose to ignore any MSD less than or equal to 0.5 dB (denoted with * superscript) for the following reasons:

 PA bias has been adjusted so as to degrade PA linearity to meet the -30dBc ACLR assumptions using LTE 100 RB QPSK reference waveforms.
 In reality, PA will deliver a much better ACLR performance,